-As at 31 December 2015, the Group had total debt of HK\$7,844.1 million, which comprised:
+As at 31 December 2016, the Group had total debt of HK\$7,552.8 million, which comprised:

-- unsecured bank loans of HK\$7,805.9 million; and - finance lease payables of HK\$38.2 million.
+- unsecured bank borrowings of HK\$7,527.3 million; and - finance lease payables of HK\$25.5 million.

 Most of the transactions of the Group's import and export of commodities business are debt funded.
-However, in contrast to term loans, these borrowings are self liquidating, transaction specific and of short durations, matching the term of the underlying trade.
+However, in contrast to term loans, these borrowings are self liquidating, transaction specific and of short durations, and matching the terms of the underlying transaction.
 When sale proceeds are received at the completion of a transaction, the related borrowings are repaid accordingly.